e-zhang/GetData-CourseProject/CodeBook.md

 ## FFT of Body Acceleration Gyroscope Data

-fBodyGyro-mean()-X, fBodyGyro-mean()-Y, fBodyGyro-mean()-Z: the mean value of the FFT of the  measured gyroscope data in the 3 axial dimensiosn with a frequency greater than 0.3 Hz
+fBodyGyro-mean()-X, fBodyGyro-mean()-Y, fBodyGyro-mean()-Z: the mean value of the FFT of the  measured gyroscope data in the 3 axial dimensions with a frequency greater than 0.3 Hz

-fBodyGyro-std()-X, fBodyGyro-std()-Y, fBodyGyro-std()-Z: the std value of the FFT of the  measured gyroscope data in the 3 axial dimensiosn with a frequency greater than 0.3 Hz
+fBodyGyro-std()-X, fBodyGyro-std()-Y, fBodyGyro-std()-Z: the std value of the FFT of the  measured gyroscope data in the 3 axial dimensions with a frequency greater than 0.3 Hz

 fBodyGyroMag-mean(): the mean value of the FFT of the  magnitude of the three dimensional body acceleration signal

 fBodyGyroMag-std(): the std value of the FFT of the  magnitude of the three dimensional body acceleration signal

-fBodyGyroJerk-mean()-X, fBodyGyroJerk-mean()-Y, fBodyGyroJerk-mean()-Z - the mean value of the FFT of the  derived linear velocity of the gyroscope data in the 3 axial dimensiosn with a frequency greater than 0.3 Hz
+fBodyGyroJerk-mean()-X, fBodyGyroJerk-mean()-Y, fBodyGyroJerk-mean()-Z - the mean value of the FFT of the  derived linear velocity of the gyroscope data in the 3 axial dimensions with a frequency greater than 0.3 Hz

-fBodyGyroJerk-std()-X, fBodyGyroJerk-std()-Y, fBodyGyroJerk-std()-Z - the std value of the FFT of the  derived linear velocity of the gyroscope data in the 3 axial dimensiosn with a frequency greater than 0.3 Hz
+fBodyGyroJerk-std()-X, fBodyGyroJerk-std()-Y, fBodyGyroJerk-std()-Z - the std value of the FFT of the  derived linear velocity of the gyroscope data in the 3 axial dimensions with a frequency greater than 0.3 Hz

 fBodyGyroJerkMag-mean(): the mean value of the FFT of the  magnitude of the three dimensional body jerk signal